-His first professional stint in radio came in 1985 with San Diego’s KIFM.
-Two years later Kepler moved to Chicago’s WNUA, where he worked on air, in programming, and served as Marketing Director before moving to Princeton to join Broadcast Architecture in the winter of 1990.
+His first professional radio stint came in 1985 with San Diego’s Smooth Jazz pioneer, KIFM.
+Two years later Kepler moved from Southern California to Chicago’s WNUA, where he worked on air and in programming before moving to Princeton, New Jersey to join Broadcast Architecture® in the winter of 1990.

 By then, Kepler had earned a national reputation for his knowledge of Smooth Jazz.
 In 1992, Kepler founded BA’s now legendary smooth jazz consulting arm, the Smooth Jazz Network™, and began consulting successful radio stations including WQCD New York, KTWV Los Angeles, KYOT in Phoenix, KKSF San Francisco, WJZW Washington DC and WNUA.
 Kepler also served as director of the company’s international programming for Tokyo’s JOAV-FM (J-Wave).
 With BA, Kepler has personally consulted over 100 smooth jazz stations.

 Billboard Magazine writer Ken Tucker described Kepler as “more than a consultant… he’s an evangelist for the smooth jazz format”.
 “While radio consultants are involved in any number of aspects of a radio station’s programming, it is downright rare to find them helping a station, let alone a format, sell itself to ad agencies.”